ChengzhiZhao/ChengzhiZhao.github.io/_posts/2019-12-15-the-art-compound-interest.md

 For example, let's say Mike has $1000 dollors to invest, he put the money in a bank with 8% interest rate annually.
 After one year, he would have `1000 * (1+5%)^1 = 1080` as the final result.
 Without touching the initial $1000, he'd earn $80 pretax after one year, that's good enough for him to have a nice dinner or purchase a new video game!

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/compound_interest/Mike.jpg){: .align-center}

+However, Mike decides to continue without having that nice dinner or buying a new video game.
+For the start of next year, the principal become $1080 instead of $1000, which is $80 more participate in the interest compounding process!

 But don't run away with Math and we don't have to apply Excel calculation as well, there are tons of website or app help you caculate compound interest for you.